Lower Eyelid Blepharoplasty

-Lower eyelid blepharoplasty removes bags; and puffiness that is present in the lower eyelid area.
+Lower eyelid blepharoplasty (lower eyelift) removes bags and puffiness that is present in the lower eyelid area.
 Most often, Dr. Sikorski treats the lower lid bags with a procedure called transconjunctival blepharoplasty.

 This procedure alleviates the ‘tired’ look and can considerably rejuvenate the facial expression.
 Improvement in dark circles and wrinkles can be further achieved by using erbium laser resurfacing or a chemical peel in the eyelid area.
 With today’s advanced techniques, eyelid surgery can offer a fresher, more alert look and quicker recovery.